 In my therapy practice, it is one of my priorities to create a space in which a trusting therapeutic relationship can develop.
-This will allow and encourage you to gently and gradually explore, reflect on and process any current and past distress, difficulties and trauma.
+This will allow and encourage you to gently and gradually explore and process any current and past distress, difficulties and trauma.

 Remember, you are not alone.